 Service name, title and an optional description are specified in the dialog.
-Service name has to start with a letter and only contain letters and numbers, no spaces or special characters.
+Service name must start with a letter and only contain letters and numbers, no spaces or special characters.
 Service title and description are free format text fields.
 The maximum length of the description is 255 characters.
 If the length exceeds the limit, saving the service is not possible.
-The approval of Terms and Conditions checkbox needs to be checked as well.
+The approval of Terms and Conditions checkbox needs to be checked to enable the Create button.